Devansh0309/js-challenge-for-Devansh0309/README.md

 # js-challenge-for-Devansh0309
-Go to Settings->Pages->Click on link in top portion to visit website or you can clone using code->copy https or ssh link for cloning.
+Go to code->clone using https or ssh copied link.
+You can view the code on your editor like vs code and can view the website by right clicking on users.html file and click on open with live server.